ThePenPerson/Scratch-Auto-Follow/README.md

 2. The Scratch moderators do not like you doing 'social actions' so usally your ip adress gets banned.
 I would recommed using an VPN.
 It could also result in you getting a ban from the scratch team and your account may get deleted.

 IF ANY OF THESE THINGS HAPPEN TO YOU IT IS NOT MY RESPONSIBILITY AND IT WAS YOUR FAULT FOR DOING IT.
-YOU CANNOT PUT THE BLAME ON ME.
+BY RUNNING THIS CODE YOU AGREE TO THIS.